 - Sensors, Internet-of-Things (IoT) and Wearable Devices

-- Specific domains (such as accounting, finance, government, healthcare, manufacturing)
+- Specific domains (such as accounting, finance, government, healthcare, manufacturing, education)

-The paper should be submitted through the following link: https://easychair.org/conferences/?conf=icpm2022
+The paper should be submitted through the ICPM 2024 submission system.

-At least one author of each accepted contribution is expected to register for the conference and present the paper, along with signing a copyright release form.
+At least one author of each accepted contribution is expected to register for the conference to present the paper and sign a copyright release form.